fltk/fltk/fluid/README_fl.txt

   "win_shell_cmd" <word> : string, this is the recommended command when calling
       the shell on an MSWindows machine.
 Implementation may be problematic.

-  "win_shell_flags" <word> : integer, interpreted as a bit filed: bit 0 is set
+  "win_shell_flags" <word> : integer, interpreted as a bit field: bit 0 is set
       if the .fl must be save before runing the shell command, bit 1 is set for saving the source code, bit 2 is set for saving text strings.